 The GWRC offers workshops and other events each semester.
+All workshops are currently being held online due to the COVID-19 pandemic.
+To attend, RSVP to email@example.com and you'll receive an invitation to the Teams meeting.
 Common topics include "Writing a Literature Review," "Crafting a Personal Statement," and "Creating Your Job Search Materials."
 The GWRC's director or tutors may also be able to provide a classroom-based workshop for your students.
 Please complete the GWRC Presentation and Teaching Request Form.

 Writing in Graduate School

 Monday, September 28 | 8:30 PM-9:30 PM

 Unsure of what it means to be a graduate writer?
 Have questions about your professors' writing expectations?
 This introductory workshop addresses pitfalls of writing as a graduate student and offers all-purpose strategies for strengthening your writing.
 RSVP to firstname.lastname@example.org to receive the Teams invite.

 Crafting a Personal Statement

 In this workshop we'll discuss strategies for approaching the personal statement, from brainstorming up through the final polish and submission.
 Those applying to graduate school, considering graduate school, or working on any kind of fellowship or scholarship application are welcome to join.
 RSVP to email@example.com to receive the Teams invite.

 Grantwriting for Beginners